Now that you have an account and database set up, we can explore one of the key features of PlanetScale: branching.

 PlanetScale will automatically check to see if your changes can be deployed by comparing the schemas between the

+main branches.
 Once that process is completed, you’ll get the option to deploy the changes or close the deploy request.
 Unlike pull requests, you can only have one active deploy request on a branch at any given time.
 If you needed to create another deploy request, you’d have to close the previous one out.

 There is also the option to auto-apply your changes after PlanetScale has finished staging them.
 This option is selected by default.
 If it is disabled, PlanetScale will stage your changes and wait for you to manually apply them before making them live, which can be helpful under certain circumstances.